Abhinandan-Ricky/training.python_web/source/presentations/session10.rst

     You've also set up an IAM user and configured security credentials for that user.

-    If we were to be automating our work today, we'd use those credentials to allow the `boto`_ library to connect to AWS as that IAM user.

-    Then you could `create or destroy resources`_ using that library.

-    Issues surrounding using that library on Windows prevent us from trying that path tonight.

 .. nextslide::

-Instead we'll be making a manual deployment using AWS.
+We are going to be making a manual deployment using AWS.

 .. rst-class:: build
 .. container::